Customer Insights to Transform Sales Conversations

 The best way to gather persona insights is by speaking to past buyers about their experience with your sales department.
 This article will cover that process in the 'How to get customer insights' section.

-Market insights relate to the broader industry, including current marketing trends, regulation changes, product trends, and the behavior of your competitors.
-Understanding market insights is crucial for salespeople and marketers, as your leads will expect you to meet (and hopefully exceed) your industry's standards.
+Market insights relate to the broader industry, including current marketing trends, regulation changes, product trends, and your competitors' behavior.
+Understanding market insights is crucial for salespeople and marketers, as your leads expect you to meet (and hopefully exceed) your industry's standards.

-To collect market insights, you'll need to monitor the industry through the news, attend conferences and webinars and keep up-to-date with your competitor's products.
+To collect market insights, you must monitor the industry through the news, attend conferences and webinars, and keep up-to-date with your competitor's products.

-You should also stay up-to-date with current research so you can use it during sales conversations.
-For example, if you sell do-not-disturb software for sleeping, the insight that 71.8% of Americans with sleep disorders use technology before bed would be invaluable.
+You should also stay up-to-date with current research to use it during sales conversations.
+For example, if you sell do-not-disturb software for sleeping, the insight that 71.8 percent of Americans with sleep disorders use technology before bed would be invaluable.

 • The customer's past and current workflow.